Clock Distribution with Gradient TRIX: Introduction

-In \Cref{sec:model}, we discuss the system model, introduce the graph on which we run our synchronization algorithm, and motivate our modeling choices, including its non-standard aspects.
-We then present a simplified version of the algorithm that better highlights the conceptual approach in \Cref{sec:algorithm}; the full algorithm and its equivalence without faulty predecessors is shown in \Cref{app:algo}.
-We follow with the formal derivation of the skew bounds in \Cref{sec:analysis}.
+\paragraph*{Organization of this Article.} In \Cref{sec:model}, we discuss the system model, introduce the graph on which we run our synchronization algorithm, and motivate our modeling choices, including its non-standard aspects.
+We then present a simplified version of the algorithm that better highlights the conceptual approach in \Cref{sec:algorithm}.
+We follow with the formal derivation of the skew bounds in \Cref{sec:analysis}. \Cref{app:layer0} discusses how to generate synchronized pulses on layer~$0$.
+The full algorithm and its equivalence to the simplified one if there are no faulty predecessors are shown in \Cref{app:algo}.
+Making the algorithm self-stabilizing is discussed in \Cref{app:self-stab}.